project-codeflare/instascale/README.md

 - You can now run the local deployment with the debugger.
 ## Running locally with a OSD cluster
 Running InstaScale locally to an OSD cluster requires extra steps from the above.
-- Set `useMachinePools` to `true`
-    - In your OpenShift console go to workloads -> ConfigMaps -> `instascale-config`
-    - Alter the YAML so that `useMachinePools: 'true'`
-    - Click save
 - Add the `instascale-ocm-secret`
     - Get your API token from [here](https://console.redhat.com/openshift/token)
     - Navigate to Workloads -> secrets